-How to Install Vertical Blinds for Sliding Glass Doors
+How To Install Vertical Blinds For Sliding Glass Doors

 Sunlight glare from a sliding glass door can bother your eyes as you walk around your house.
 Window blinds with adjustable vanes give you both privacy from nosy neighbors and a front-row seat to the action in your backyard.
 Offering glare protection and a modern appearance for your home, vertical blinds are the most low-maintenance and long-lasting blinds available on the market today.

-Vertical blinds are efficient for sliding glass doors because they follow the same motion pattern.
+Vertical blinds are efficient for sliding glass doors or patio doors because they follow the same motion pattern.
 If you’re going to mount vertical blinds for the sliding glass doors in your home, follow these vertical blind installation tips to get started.
 You can install vertical blinds inside the door frame or on a mount outside the frame.

 What Will I Need to Install Vertical Blinds?

 Invest in these important tools to attach vertical blinds to your sliding glass door:

 - Writing utensils

 - Claw hammers

 - Screwdriver sets